Sending data to an Azure blob container

 Connecting to an Azure blob container

-Section titled “Connecting to an Azure blob container”To send data to an Azure blob container, you need to execute connect send az
+Section titled “Connecting to an Azure blob container”To send data to an Azure blob container, you need to execute connect send az.

 Depending on the type of authentication you need to either use account name, account key and blob container name: